ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > {: .solution}
 {: .challenge}

-> ## Exercise: determine the environment variables used by a process?
+> ## Exercise: determine the environment variables used by a process
 >
 > Since each process inherits and possibly changes environment
 > variables so that its child processes inherit them in turn, it can